cettia/cettia.github.io/guides/cettia-tutorial.md

 ---
 layout: guide
-title: "Building real-time web applications with Cettia"
+title: "Building Real-Time Web Applications With Cettia"
 description: "An introductory tutorial to Cettia.
 It explains the reason behind key design decisions that the Cettia team have made in the Cettia, as well as various patterns and features required to build real-time oriented applications without compromise with Cettia."
 ---

-## Building real-time web applications with Cettia
+## Building Real-Time Web Applications With Cettia

-I started Cettia's predecessor's predecessor (A jQuery plugin for HTTP streaming that I used to demonstrate Servlet 3.0's Async Servlet with IE 6) in 2011.
+I started Cettia's predecessor's predecessor (a jQuery plugin for HTTP streaming that I used to demonstrate Servlet 3.0's Async Servlet with IE 6) in 2011.
 Since then, WebSocket and Asynchronous IO have come into wide use, and it has become easier to develop and maintain real-time web applications in both client and server environments.
 In the meantime, however, functional and non-functional requirements have become more sophisticated and difficult to meet, and it has become harder to estimate and control the accompanying technical debt as well.

-The [Cettia](http://cettia.io) is the result of projects that started out as an effort to address these challenges and is a framework to create real-time web applications without compromise:
+[Cettia](http://cettia.io) is the result of projects that started out as an effort to address these challenges and is a framework to create real-time web applications without compromise:

-- It is designed to run on any I/O framework on Java Virtual Machine (JVM) seamlessly.
+- It is designed to run on any I/O framework on the Java Virtual Machine (JVM) seamlessly.
 - It provides a simple, full duplex connection even if given proxy, firewall, anti-virus software or arbitrary Platform as a Service (PaaS).
 - It is designed not to share data between servers and can be scaled horizontally with ease.
 - It offers an event system to classify events which take place server-side and client-side and can exchange them in real-time.